LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Nodes not only serve as containers for sub-nodes, they also represent zero or more resources.
 These resources represent data files, such as images, CSS, or Lasso source files.
-Resource are used to produce an object which the LassoApp system must then transform into a format suitable for sending back to the client.
+Resources are used to produce an object which the LassoApp system must then transform into a format suitable for sending back to the client.
 Each resource is associated with a content type.
 This association is done either explicitly using the resource file's name, or by relying on the